-My favorite part of having a destination wedding was getting married to my best friend, along with our son, family and friends in the most beautiful chapel I have ever seen and dancing the night away on the beach at sunset!
+My favorite part was getting married to my best friend, along with our son, family and friends in the most beautiful chapel I have ever seen and dancing the night away on the beach at sunset!
 It was absolutely stunning and breathtaking!
 Words cannot express how beautiful Xcaret is!

 What was the most memorable part of your wedding day?

-After the chaos of the days leading up to the wedding and the nervous/excited energy of the wedding ceremony, we missed our individual wedding vows during the ceremony!
+After the chaos the days before the wedding and the nervous/excited energy of the wedding ceremony, we missed our individual wedding vows during the ceremony!
 When the ceremony commenced, Nicholas and I hid in a quiet, little room to recite our vows to one another.
 It was exactly as it was meant to be.
 Perfect.